truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 {{< /enterprise >}}

 * The **Explore > Snapshots** tab can timeout when selected for datasets with high numbers of stored snapshots ([TC-3078](https://ixsystems.atlassian.net/browse/TC-3078)).

+* Changes made to SMTP email configuration after initial setup might not apply for new users created after created after the configuration updates.
+  If you have previously updated your SMTP configuration, create new user accounts as described in [Creating User Accounts]({{< relref "UserAccounts.md" >}}).
+  Log in as the new user and review settings in **Alert Services > SMTP Email** and **Administration > Alert Recipients > Configure** to confirm they are correct.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10581" target="_blank">Click here to see the latest Jira tickets</a> about known issues in 3.0.2 that are being resolved in a future TrueCommand release.